 Very easy.
-I use 2 and 1/2 cups all-purpose flour together with a half cup of bread flour in a large bowl.
+I use 2 cups of all-purpose flour together with a cup of bread flour in a large bowl.
 Add two teaspoons fine salt and mix well.
 Put 1/2 cup of the starter into a cup of warm water and mix thoroughly before adding to the flour and salt mixture.
 Again mix thoroughly to form a gooey mess.
 A rubber scraper is a great way to incorporate all the mixture.
 Cover the bowl and let it stand at room temperature for at least 12 hours.

 Remove your dough and place on a floured surface.
 With floured hands form the gooey mess into a ball, flour the top and cover with a non-terry cloth.
 Let the dough proof for two hours.
 Score the top just before baking.